volcengine/verl/docs/sglang_multiturn/multiturn.rst

 This allows integration of customized tool behaviors during actor rollout steps.

-If you want rollout with simulated feedback, you can set the ``feedback_config_file`` in your rollout config:
+If you want rollout with simulated interaction, you can set the ``interaction_config_file`` in your rollout config:
 .. code-block:: yaml

-    feedback:
+    interaction:
       - class_name: ""
         config: {}